StevenMayher/431-2021/projectB/songs.md

 Student | Favorite Song
 -------: | :---------------------------------------
+Megan Foradori | Fields of Gold by Sting
 Katie Heinzinger | Golden Age by TV on the Radio Anushree Iyengar | Knee Deep by Zac Brown Band
-Tyler Petrie | The Moment I Knew by Taylor Swift
+Ben Kramer | The Fisherman Song (We All Need Love) by Mae Tyler Petrie | The Moment I Knew by Taylor Swift Thomas Raffay | Black Dog by Led Zeppelin
 Carly Rose | Long Live by Taylor Swift
+Jacqueline Shaia | Iris by Goo Goo Dolls
+Diya Yang | Viva la Vida by Coldplay